-- 35. The strategic framework comprises part one: plan outline, and part two: biennial programme plan.
+36. The strategic framework comprises two parts: part one, which contains the plan outline; and part two, which contains the biennial programme plan.
 The plan covers 28 programmes, each of which corresponds to the work carried out by an organizational entity, usually at the departmental level (congruent with the relevant section of the programme budget) and is subdivided into a number of subprogrammes.
-Those in turn correspond to an organizational entity, generally at the level of a division. - 36.
-The presentation of each programme of the biennial plan in part two includes: (a) the overall orientation, reflecting the raison d'être of the programme as a whole, changes as a result of the programme's intervention and the anticipated benefits for its end-users; (b) the subprogrammes; and (c) a list of legislative mandates.
+The subprogrammes, in turn, correspond to an organizational entity, generally at the level of a division.

+37. The presentation of each programme of the biennial plan in part two includes: (a) the overall orientation, reflecting the raison d'être of the programme as a whole, changes as a result of the programme's intervention and the anticipated benefits for its end users; (b) the subprogrammes; and (c) a list of legislative mandates.
 Each subprogramme follows the results-based methodology with respect to the use of the logical framework, reflecting the following elements: the objective of the Organization; the expected accomplishments of the Secretariat; and the indicators of achievement, all of which will form the basis of the forthcoming proposed programme budget.
-Each subprogramme includes the strategy to be employed for contributing to the expected accomplishments. - 37.
-In line with the recommendations of the Committee for Programme and Coordination in paragraphs 64 and 66 of its report on its fifty-second session (A/67/16), the Secretariat worked in a coordinated manner to improve the formulation of all elements of subprogramme logical frameworks, with particular attention paid to the formulation of expected accomplishments and the qualitative aspects of indicators of achievement.
-That was achieved by conducting a series of working sessions with all senior programme managers, during which programme managers were requested to prepare their proposals in such a way as to make their frameworks more meaningful to Member States as information on planned results and for use as a management tool.
-In many cases, the Committee for Programme and Coordination has also defined specific wording for the frameworks, which continues to be reflected in the 2016-2017 frameworks.
+Each subprogramme includes the strategy to be employed for contributing to the expected accomplishments.